 We would also be pleased to discuss with you the possibility of endowment gifts to provide long-term benefits to a specific SNEC cause and/or project.

 All donations will be handled with complete confidentiality and, on the day it is received, we will send you a "Thank You" letter and a tax-deductible receipt, where applicable.
 For those who wish, your donation could be treated as "Anonymous" in any and all SNEC publications.

-For further information, please contact SNEC’s EYE ACP Office, Ms Sarah Grant, at
+For further information, please contact SNEC’s EYE Philanthropy Office, Ms Tan Sok Huang, at

 What ARE the SNEC Health Endowment Fund (SNEC HEF), and the SNEC Research Health Endowment Fund (SNEC HREF)?